kou64yama/druid/integration-tests/README.md

 export CONFIG_FILE=<config file name>
 ```

 To run all the tests using mvn run the following command:
 ```
-  mvn verify -P int-tests-config-file
+  ./mvnw verify -P int-tests-config-file
 ```

 To run only a single test using mvn run the following command:
 ```
-  mvn verify -P int-tests-config-file -Dit.test=<test_name>
+  ./mvnw verify -P int-tests-config-file -Dit.test=<test_name>
 ```

 Running a Test That Uses Hadoop